What is BIQE Archive

 Split and crop

-The red line in the center divides the pages of the book into two.
+The red line in the centre divides the book’s pages into two.

 The green frame is the crop of the left page.